icebug/tap-gcs-csv/README.md

             // table name to output
             "name": "bluths_from_csv",

-            // you can limit the paths searched in s3 if there are many files in your
+            // you can limit the paths searched in gcs if there are many files in your
             // bucket
             "search_prefix": "csv-exports",